Reflexio at Rotermann's salt storage.

-Every time “Reflexio” takes place in a new location, it changes its shape and character which corresponds to the historical context and spatial qualities of the particular place.
-The installation is composed of large reflective mirroring floor and specifically for the location preprogrammed dynamic light performance.
-Mirrors and dynamic lights are the tools that allow to extend the physical space and play with viewer’s perception.
-Visitors can observe visual transformations from the distance, as well as walk through the mirrored “upside” down imaginarium.
+Each time installation is adapted for the new location, it changes the shape, as well as lighting design schemes, corresponding to the context and spatial qualities of the particular place.
+Large scale mirroring floor and specifically for the location preprogrammed dynamic light performance are the tools, that allow to extend the physical space and play with viewer’s perception.
+Visitors can observe visual transformations from the distance, as well as walk through the mirrored 'upside down' imaginarium.
 The latter allows viewers to engage with architecture in an unexpected ways, where focus keeps on shifting from singular architectural elements to the space as the whole and vice versa.

 Reflexio at Estonian Museum of Architecture

-Reflexio is placed in the arched cellar of the XIX century Rotermann Salt Storage.
-The brick vaults of the storage still retain some salt, which makes the vaults rich in textures–a beautiful feature to reveal by light.
+'Reflexio' is located in the arched cellar of the XIX century Rotermann Salt Storage.
+The brick vaults of the storage are covered with a permanent crust of salt, which makes the vaults rich in textures–a beautiful feature to reveal by light.

-During changing lighting scenarios the color of light various between warm and cool white tones, emphasising the texture of the bricks and the “crispy” salt crystals, that reflect upon the large mirrored floor.
-The preprogrammed lighting performance changes its character: sometimes it enhances the architectural composition, sometimes it seeks to deconstruct the symmetry of the vaulted arched space.
-The changing light sequences play upon the viewers perception of space as it reveals and dissolves the architectural elements into the darkness.
+During changing lighting scenarios the color of light shift from warm to cold temperatures of white light.
+The warm tones emphasise color of the bricks, as neutral and cold white help to reveal crispy salt crystals.
+The play of light on the architectural features, materials and textures reflect upon the large mirroring floor.
+The pre-programmed lighting performance constantly changes the character: sometimes it enhances the architectural composition, sometimes it seeks to deconstruct the symmetry of the vaulted arched space.
+Specifically designed lighting sequences play upon the viewers perception of the space as it reveals and dissolves the architectural elements into the darkness.

 Architectural and Lighting Design